-What Your Birth Date Tells About Your Life Expectancy
+What Your Birth Date Can Tell About Your Life Expectancy

-Apparently your birth date can tell a little bit more about you than just your horoscope, it can also help determine your life expectancy, according to a study of the Journal of aging research, as well as scientists at the university’s hospital in northeastern Germany, longevity, living to be 100 or older, depends on the month you were born.
+Apparently your birth date can tell a bit more about you than your horoscope, it can also help determine your life expectancy, according to a study from the Journal of Aging Research and scientists at the university’s hospital in northeastern Germany, longevity, or living to be 100 or older, depends a lot on the month you were born.

-They found that women born in November lived some 7.3 months longer than those born in May, while men lived 11.7 months longer, so those who were born between Septembers to early December have a higher likelihood of making it to the century mark, while those born in spring months have decreased chances of making it to one hundred.
+They found that women born in November lived an average 7.3 months longer than those born in May, while men lived 11.7 months longer, so those born from September to early December have a higher likelihood of making it to the century mark, while those born in spring months have decreased chances of making it to 100 years.

-Of course we cannot ignore other influences such as sun intensity, nutrition during pregnancy, air pollution, and levels of physical activity or infectious diseases at different times of the year.
+Of course we cannot ignore other influences such as sun intensity, nutrition during pregnancy, air pollution, levels of physical activity, or infectious diseases at different times of the year.

-Other smaller studies have shown that factors such as adult arterial blood pressure and other cardiovascular issues were related to the birth month of patients, but there is no concrete information to prove this yet, Greifswald researchers wanted to find out if this directly affected mortality too.
+Smaller studies show that factors such as adult arterial blood pressure and other cardiovascular issues are related to an individuals birth month, but there is no concrete information yet, Greifswald researchers wanted to find out if this directly affected mortality too.

 Disclaimer: All content on this website is for informational purposes only and should not be considered to be a specific diagnosis or treatment plan for any individual situation.
 Use of this website and the information contained herein does not create a doctor-patient relationship.
 Always consult with your own doctor in connection with any questions or issues you may have regarding your own health or the health of others.